animanoir/CtrlC_2_Are.na/README.md

 I like to read and collect information in my Are.na from books and stuff.
 I also find tedious to copy/paste it each time.
 So now this tool automatically does it for me, and I can save important notes outside my main computer.
 This has made my research easier and funnier.
 ## Collaboration

-Please, feel free to fork and enhance the current code so it becomes easier and more beautiful to use!
+Please, feel free to fork and enhance the current code so it becomes easier and beautiful to use!

 ![Are.na logo](https://d2w9rnfcy7mm78.cloudfront.net/9485135/original_10647a43631b7746e4a0821772aefa41.png?1605218631?bc=0)
 ![Go Gopher in a biplane](https://go.dev/images/gophers/biplane.svg)